-We have audited the financial statements of Yield Microelectronics Corporation (the "Company"), which comprise the Balance Sheets as of December 31, 2023 and 2022, the Statement of Comprehensive Income from January 1 to December 31, 2023 and from January 1 to December 31, 2022, Statement of Change in Equity, Statement of Cash Flows, and Notes to Financial Statement (including a summary of significant accounting policies).
+We have audited the financial statements of Yield Microelectronics Corporation, which comprise the Balance Sheets as of December 31, 2024 and December 31, 2023, the Statement of Comprehensive Income from January 1 to December 31, 2024 and from January 1 to December 31, 2023, Statement of Change in Equity, Statement of Cash Flows, and Notes to Financial Statement (including a summary of significant accounting policies).

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), International Financial Reporting Interpretations Committee (IFRIC), and Standing Interpretations Committee (SIC) (hereinafter referred to as IFRSs) recognized and announced effectiveness by Financial Supervisory Commission (hereinafter referred to as FSC) so as to give a true and fair view of the financial position of the Company as of December 2023 and 2022 and of the financial performance, changes in equity and cash flows of the Company from January 1 to December 31, 2023 and 2022.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), International Financial Reporting Interpretations Committee (IFRIC), and Standing Interpretations Committee (SIC) (hereinafter referred to as IFRSs) recognized and announced effectiveness by Financial Supervisory Commission (hereinafter referred to as FSC) so as to give a true and fair view of the financial position of Yield Microelectronics Corporation as of December 2024 and 2023 and of the financial performance, changes in equity and cash flows of Yield Microelectronics Corporation from January 1 to December 31, 2024 and 2023.